savannahm4215/savannahm4215.github.io/_posts/2018-12-21-weekly-reflection-14.md

 ## Flag of Pakistan by Savannah

-## Describe your program
+## Description of my program

--   I designed the Pakistan Flag using Wescheme
+-   I designed the Pakistan Flag using Wescheme.
+At first, I thought I would have trouble doing this project but it turned out great.
 -   I expect at least a Practitioner on this project